 The opportunity of speaking and training people around the world is one that I'm so humbled to have.
 I can think of nothing better than inspiring, empowering, and connecting with amazing individuals all across the globe.

 History.js became one of the most game changing and popular utilities for web developers.
-Enabling and empowering freelancers to thought leaders to create the leading stateful web applications easily and effortlessly.
+Freelancers all the way to enterprise used it to lead the way into stateful web applications.
+It was huge.